 Exploring Your Options

-If you are connected with a potential adoptive family or have worked with another adoption agency, you have the option to work with Caring for Kids to put your adoption plan in place.
-You have the ability to privately talk with a Birth Parent Counselor at Caring for Kids as you explore your options.
-You can request to meet by calling 330-815-4907 or emailing email@example.com.
+If you are already at the hospital, in labor, post delivery, or even home with your child, this does not take away your ability to consider all of your options for your child.
+You have the ability to privately talk with a Birth Parent Counselor at Caring for Kids as you explore those options.
+You can request to meet by calling 330-802-3415 or emailing firstname.lastname@example.org.
 Our counselors have years of experience working with expectant moms as they consider adoption.
 They are sensitive to individual’s unique needs and desires for privacy.
 Choosing to meet with a counselor does not obligate you to move forward with an adoption plan.
 Should you decide to move forward with an adoption plan, we are here to support you and your plan.

 Choosing an Adoptive Family

 It is not uncommon for us to work with women who make their first connection with us and a potential adoptive family while in the hospital.
 We are equipped to help put an adoption plan in place immediately.
 We also have options available to slow things down and give you time to think through your options before making any permanent decisions.